Sampling perspectives on sparse exchangeable graphs: Introduction

-In the present context, the relationship between non-random graph sequences and sequences of randomly labeled objects is captured as a correspondence between edge sets and point processes.
-The point processes will be given in terms of \emph{adjacency measures}, defined as locally finite measures of the form $\xi = \sum_{i,j}\delta_{(\theta_i,\theta_j)}$, where the sum goes over all ordered pairs $i,j$ such that $\{i,j\}$ is an edge of a countable graph $G$ (possibly containing some loops, i.e., edges joining a vertex to itself) and $\theta_i\in \NNReals$ with $\theta_i \neq \theta_j$ for $i\neq j$.
+In the present context, the relationship between nonrandom graph sequences and sequences of randomly labeled objects is captured as a correspondence between edge sets and point processes.
+The point processes will be given in terms of \emph{adjacency measures}, defined as locally finite measures of the form $\xi= \sum_{i,j}\delta_{(\theta_i,\theta_j)}$, where the sum goes over all ordered pairs $i,j$ such that $\{i,j\}$ is an edge of a countable graph $G$ (possibly containing some loops, that is, edges joining a vertex to itself) and $\theta_i\in\Reals_{+}$ with $\theta_i \neq\theta_j$ for $i\neq j$.

 \begin{defn} Let $G$ be a labeled or unlabeled graph and let $s > 0$.
-A \defnphrase{random labeling of $G$ into $[0,s)$} is a random adjacency measure obtained by labeling the vertices randomly with i.i.d.\ labels in $[0,s)$. \end{defn}
+A~\defnphrase{random labeling of $G$ into $[0,s)$} is a random adjacency measure obtained by labeling the vertices randomly with i.i.d. labels in $[0,s)$. \end{defn}